-The undersigned hereby appoints David Lehman and Derrick Sung, and each of them, as proxies, each with full power of substitution, and authorizes them to represent and to vote, as designated on the reverse side of this form, all shares of common stock of Pulmonx Corporation held of record by the undersigned as of April 11, 2022, at the 2022 Annual Meeting of Stockholders to be held on May 26, 2022, beginning at 8:00 a.m., Pacific Daylight Time, at https://web.lumiagm.com/283348179, and in their discretion, upon any business that may properly come before the meeting or any adjournment of the meeting, in accordance with their best judgment.
+The undersigned hereby appoint David Lehman and Derrick Sung, or either of them, as proxies, each with the power to appoint his/her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of Pulmonx Corporation that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders held May 2023, beginning 8:00 Pacific to be on 17, at a.m.
+Time, at www.virtualshareholdermeeting.com/LUNG2023, and in their discretion, upon any business that may properly come before the meeting or any adjournment or postponement of the meeting, in accordance with their best judgment.